AllieHexley/photoSim/README.txt

 -getPCDM: Return correlation distortion metric, PCDM, for each display

 Plotting scripts:
--Plots figures from <INSERT REF> paper; see manuscript for figure descriptions
+-Plots figures from corresponding manuscript: https://doi.org/10.1101/2021.02.27.433203; see manuscript for figure descriptions